 8. Always Saying Yes to Your Loved Ones

 If someone you love asks you for financial help I know your immediate impulse would be to say “of course.”
 I think that’s potentially a costly mistake for both of you.
 For starters, if someone asks you for a loan, you should stop and consider why.
 Same goes with co-signing for a loan.
 If a lender isn’t willing to make a deal with them, you should be questioning why they couldn’t qualify on their own.

 The other important issue is that you should never give financial assistance to someone if it puts your own financial security at risk.
 For example, taking a big chunk out of your emergency fund to help someone puts you at risk.
 My rule is that you only help if you are sure the person asking for your assistance is responsible.
 And you only help if you can afford to.

 Ask yourself how you would feel if the money was never paid back.
 Would it impact the relationship?
 Would it be a financial hit to you?
 If you answer yes to either question take that as a sign you shouldn’t offer money.
 Same goes with co-signing a loan, as that legally means you agree to pick up the tab.
 Remember, it is far better to say no out of love, than yes out of fear.

 Your financial goals and needs will change as time passes, so what worked last year may not be your best choice this year.
 As an example, employer-provided dental insurance is a nice benefit.
-But if you switch jobs and need to purchase your own coverage, a dental savings plan could be a better buy.
+But if you switch jobs and need to purchase your own coverage, a dental savings plan (also referred to as dental discount plans) could be a better buy.
 Keep educating yourself about your financial options so that you can make smart decisions throughout your life.

 Find out more about dental savings plans at dentalplans.com, or by calling 1-800-238-5163.